 Pimm’s No. 1 uses gin as its base spirit.
-Other versions of Pimm’s have been available in the past, but the only other one people tend to see these days is “Winter Pimm’s,” a variation on Pimm’s No. 3 and based on brandy.
+Other versions of Pimm’s have been available in the past, but the only one people tend to see these days is “Winter Pimm’s,” a variation on Pimm’s No. 3 based on brandy.

 - 150ml Pimm’s No. 1

 - 450ml lemonade (Sprite or 7UP work just as well)